 Your provider may also recommend allergy skin tests.
 These tests check if you react to allergens that are often found indoors all year long.
 Because you are exposed to these allergens all the time, these triggers can be hard to figure out based on history alone.1

-Once I know what triggers my asthma, what should I do?
+Once I know what my asthma triggers are, what should I do?

 Can allergy shots help me?